Marc Randazza

-Marc J. Randazza (born November 26, 1969) is an American attorney who has served as a legal commentator on CNN, InfoWars, and Fox News, who specializes in legal issues pertaining to the First Amendment to the United States Constitution and international intellectual property law.
+Marc J. Randazza (born November 26, 1969) is an American attorney who has commented on the law on CNN, InfoWars, and Fox News.
+He specializes in legal issues pertaining to the First Amendment to the United States Constitution and international intellectual property law.

 Early life and education

 Randazza was born in Gloucester, Massachusetts.
 He graduated from Gloucester High School in 1987.
 Randazza attended the University of Massachusetts Amherst, where he majored in journalism.
 During his higher education, he wrote a thesis on vote pairing, which was cited by the Court of Appeals for the Ninth Circuit.
 He later attended the Università di Torino Facoltà di Giurisprudenza, where he earned his LLM degree in International Intellectual Property Law, and he continues to teach in that program.

 Career

 Randazza is licensed to practice law in Massachusetts (2002), Florida (2003), California (2010), Arizona (2010), and Nevada (2012).
 Randazza's first case was representing a fraternity at Boston University when the brothers of that fraternity were accused of destroying their house and other misconduct.
 He then began practicing in Florida as a real estate attorney.
 He quickly returned to the First Amendment and media field, taking on representation of an adult bookstore in Fort Myers, Florida.
 Soon thereafter, he moved to Orlando, Florida where his practice in First Amendment and media law expanded.
-He started representing defendants in SLAPP suits, pornography businesses, protestors, in often unpopular constitutional law matters.
+He started representing defendants in SLAPP suits, protestors, and other clients in often controversial constitutional law matters.
+Among other First Amendment matters, Randazza represented author Toni Marek in Marek v.
+Phi Theta Kappa (2025), a Texas case involving a temporary restraining order affecting publication of a manuscript.

 In 2004, his University of Florida thesis gained attention as vote pairing became a minor issue during the 2004 election.
 Randazza was asked to debate the issue on Fox News, and thereafter has been a frequent legal commentator on television and in print.
 Randazza served as a professor of law at Barry University School of Law, located in Orlando, Florida. where he taught First Amendment law, copyright law, trademark law, and entertainment law.

 Randazza has a practice that primarily focuses on the areas of First Amendment litigation, adult entertainment, trademark and copyright litigation, and domain name arbitration disputes.
 He has represented a number of well-known adult entertainment companies including Kink.com, Bang Bus, and Milf Hunter.
 He also represents media businesses such as BME and bloggers in SLAPP suits.

 On Oct.
 1, 2014, Randazza was named by Desert Companion Magazine to its top lawyers in Southern Nevada list.